Asia's biggest exporters bristle over U.S. tariffs, fanning trade war fears

 Chinese steel futures slumped to their weakest level since November.

-Reporting by Adam Jourdan and Wang Jing in SHANGHAI, Yuka Obayashi, Kaori Kaneko and Ami Miyazaki in TOKYO, Ju-Min Park and Hyunjoo Jin in SEOUL; writing by Aaron Sheldrick; editing by Simon Cameron-Moore
+Reporting by Adam Jourdan and Wang Jing in SHANGHAI, Yuka Obayashi, Kaori Kaneko and Ami Miyazaki in TOKYO, Ju-Min Park, Hyunjoo Jin and Cynthia Kim in SEOUL; writing by Aaron Sheldrick; editing by Simon Cameron-Moore